National CineMedia (NASDAQ:NCMI) Issues Earnings Results

-National CineMedia (NASDAQ:NCMI – Get Free Report) announced its earnings results on Monday.
-The business services provider reported ($0.09) EPS for the quarter, missing analysts’ consensus estimates of ($0.08) by ($0.01), Yahoo Finance reports.
-The business had revenue of $54.70 million for the quarter, compared to analysts’ expectations of $49.87 million.
-National CineMedia had a net margin of 426.76% and a return on equity of 3.45%.
-During the same period in the prior year, the company posted ($0.07) earnings per share.
+National CineMedia (NASDAQ:NCMI – Get Free Report) announced its quarterly earnings results on Monday.
+The business services provider reported ($0.09) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.08) by ($0.01), Yahoo Finance reports.
+The business had revenue of $54.70 million during the quarter, compared to the consensus estimate of $49.87 million.
+National CineMedia had a return on equity of 3.45% and a net margin of 426.76%.
+During the same quarter last year, the company earned ($0.07) earnings per share.
 National CineMedia updated its Q3 2024 guidance to EPS.

-Several equities analysts have commented on the stock.
-Barrington Research upgraded shares of National CineMedia from a “market perform” rating to an “outperform” rating and set a $7.50 price objective for the company in a research report on Tuesday.
-Wedbush reissued a “neutral” rating and set a $6.00 target price on shares of National CineMedia in a research report on Tuesday.
-Benchmark reissued a “speculative buy” rating and set a $6.00 target price on shares of National CineMedia in a research report on Tuesday.
-Finally, StockNews.com downgraded shares of National CineMedia from a “hold” rating to a “sell” rating in a research report on Wednesday, May 8th.
-One analyst has rated the stock with a sell rating, one has given a hold rating and three have given a buy rating to the company’s stock.
-According to MarketBeat.com, the company has an average rating of “Hold” and an average price target of $6.56.
+A number of analysts recently issued reports on the company.
+Benchmark reissued a “speculative buy” rating and set a $6.00 target price on shares of National CineMedia in a research note on Tuesday.
+StockNews.com downgraded National CineMedia from a “hold” rating to a “sell” rating in a research note on Wednesday, May 8th.
+Wedbush reissued a “neutral” rating and set a $6.00 price target on shares of National CineMedia in a research report on Tuesday.
+Finally, Barrington Research raised shares of National CineMedia from a “market perform” rating to an “outperform” rating and set a $7.50 price target on the stock in a research report on Tuesday.
+One investment analyst has rated the stock with a sell rating, one has assigned a hold rating and three have given a buy rating to the company.
+According to data from MarketBeat, National CineMedia has a consensus rating of “Hold” and an average price target of $6.56.

 National CineMedia, Inc, through its subsidiary, National CineMedia, LLC, operates cinema advertising network in North America.
 It engages in the sale of advertising to national, regional, and local businesses in Noovie, a cinema advertising and entertainment show seen on movie screens; and sells advertising on its Lobby Entertainment Network, a series of strategically-placed screens located in movie theater lobbies, as well as other forms of advertising and promotions in theatre lobbies.